-Members of the Corporation are appointed for a term of office not exceeding four years in accordance with the recommendations of the Committee on Standards in Public Life.
+Members of the Corporation are appointed and reviewed against a term of office not exceeding two x four years in accordance with the recommendations of the Committee on Standards in Public Life.
 The Corporation maintains a skills audit of members and seeks to ensure that a wide range of skills, expertise and diversity is present amongst governors in order to encourage effective challenge and scrutiny of management plans and actions.